 Am I willing to give up my happiness and stay alive for the sake of the one I love?

 I look into your eyes, and the glow there dies away.
 You nod your heavy head, and I bow mine back at you, and as you turn your back on me and walk back into your cave, I lean my head down upon the sand and wait to regain my strength.

-When it has returned, I don’t know where I will go, but all I know is this.
+When it returns, I don’t know where I will go, but all I know is this.

-There is nothing I would not do for the one I love.
+There is nothing I would not do for the ones I love.
 Even live.